Ideas for using the word list:

 - After reading the story, you can also have the children make their own list of words they would like to learn more about.
 Having children come up with one "What in the World?
 Word" each time they read a story is a great way to build vocabulary.

 - Use the complimentary sentence sequencing cards to practice creating sentences using the word wall words and common sight words.

-- Hang the word list on the wall so all of the children are able to see them (make your own picture clues to go with or use the word wall word templates)
+- Hang the word list words on the wall so all of the children are able to see them (make your own or use the word wall word templates)